dannysauer/actions-runner-controller/README.md

  A recurring override is initially active between `startTime` and `endTime`, and then it repeatedly gets activated after a certain period of time denoted by `frequency`.

-`frequecy` can take one of the following values:
+`frequency` can take one of the following values:

 - `Daily`
 - `Weekly`